Automattic/php-thrift-sql/README.md

 Currently the following engines are supported:

-* *Hive* -- Over the HiveServer2 Thrift interface, SASL is not supported.
+* *Hive* -- Over the HiveServer2 Thrift interface, SASL is enabled by default so username and password must be provided however this can be turned off with the `setSasl()` method before calling `connect()`.
 * *Impala* -- Over the Impala Service Thrift interface which extends the Beeswax protocol.

 Usage Example